MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

 ## <a name="aspnet"></a> Could not start ASP.NET debugging

-- Try restarting the Application Pool and do an IIS reset.
+- Restart the Application Pool and reset IIS.
 For more information, see [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).
 - If you are doing URL rewrites, test a basic web.config with no URL rewrites.
 See the **Note** about the URL Rewrite Module in [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).

 ## <a name="see_help"></a> See help for common configuration errors.
 Running the webpage outside of the debugger may provide further information.